garymm-org/garymm-org.github.io/_posts/2024-08-17-kagi-vs-google-search.markdown

 ## Summary

-After this experiment I've decided to pay for Kagi[^1] and set it as my default search engine on both my phone and laptop.
+After this experiment I've decided to pay for Kagi and set it as my default search engine on both my phone and laptop.

 Here's a qualitative comparison and some thoughts: